foreversd/forever/README.md

 Stops all forever scripts currently running.
 This method returns an EventEmitter that raises the 'stopAll' event when complete.

 ### forever.list (format, callback)
 Returns a list of metadata objects about each process that is being run using forever.
-This method is synchronous and will return the list of metadata as such.
+This method will return the list of metadata as such.
 Only processes which have invoked `forever.startServer()` will be available from `forever.list()`

 ### forever.tail (target, options, callback)
 Responds with the logs from the target script(s) from `tail`.
 There are two important options: